 The inductor stores energy during the on time of the power switch, and transfers that energy to the output through the output rectifier during the off time.
-To balance the tradeoffs between small inductor current ripple and efficiency, inductance values in the range of 1 μ H to 22 μ H are recommended.
+To balance the tradeoffs between small inductor current ripple and efficiency, inductance values in the range of 1 $\mu$ H to 22 $\mu$ H are recommended.
 In general, lower inductance values have higher saturation current and lower series resistance for a given physical size.
 However, lower inductance results in a higher peak current that can lead to reduced efficiency and greater input and/or output ripple and noise.
 A peak-to-peak inductor ripple current close to 30% of the maximum dc current in the inductor typically yields an optimal compromise.

-For the inductor ripple current in continuous conduction mode (CCM) operation, the input (V{IN}) and output (V{NEG}) voltages determine the switch duty cycle (DUTY2) by where V{DIODE2} is the forward voltage drop of the Schottky diode (D2).
+For the inductor ripple current in continuous conduction mode (CCM) operation, the input ( $V{IN}$ ) and output ( $V{NEG}$ ) voltages determine the switch duty cycle (DUTY2) by the following equation: